hdShang/arxiv-daily/docs/cs-CV/2025-06-05/papers/250605287v1-eoc-bench-can-mllms-identify-recall-and-forecast-objects-in-an-egoce.md

 ---
 layout: default
-title: EOC-Bench: Can MLLMs Identify, Recall, and Forecast Objects in an Egocentric World?
+title: "EOC-Bench: Can MLLMs Identify, Recall, and Forecast Objects in an Egocentric World?"
 ---

 # EOC-Bench: Can MLLMs Identify, Recall, and Forecast Objects in an Egocentric World?